-For the remainder of 2023, Granite will focus on the following priorities:
+For the remainder of 2024, Granite will focus on the following priorities:

-- Driving NAV, FFO and AFFO per unit growth while maintaining conservative capital ratios; - Executing on development, redevelopment and expansion projects in the U.S., Europe and the GTA; - Selectively pursuing strategic land and income-producing property acquisition opportunities in our target markets; - Advancing our ESG program and delivering towards our detailed targets for 2023 and beyond; and - Disposing of select non-core assets.
+- Driving NAV, FFO and AFFO per unit growth while maintaining conservative capital ratios; - Actively managing its income-producing portfolio and recently completed developments, focusing on new and renewal leasing; - Executing on current development and expansion projects in Europe and the GTA; - Selectively pursuing strategic land and income-producing property acquisition opportunities in our target markets; and - Achieving our ESG targets for 2024 and beyond.

-Successfully executing on these priorities, we believe, will continue to strengthen Granite's position as one of the sector's leaders and will ultimately maximize long-term value for our unitholders.
+Successfully executing on these priorities, we believe, will continue to strengthen Granite's position as one of the sector's leaders and ultimately maximize long-term value for our unitholders.

 All of us at Granite wish you well and thank you for your continued trust and support.

 Sincerely,

-Kevan Gorrie.

-President and Chief Executive Officer
+Kevan Gorrie, President and Chief Executive Officer